samrat-halder/Neural-Projection-Skip-Gram-DAN/README.md

 We have developed the pipeline to use wiki9, SST-Fine, and Bible Corpus for training the NP-SG model alongwith a DAN model on SST-Fine dataset for five class classification task.

-1. SST-Fine (to train test classification task)
+1. enwiki9 (to train NP-SG model)
-2. Bible corpus (from nltk)
+2. SST-Fine (to train test classification task)
-3. enwiki9 (to train NP-SG model)
+3. Bible corpus (from nltk, for small scale test experiments)

 ### References